fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

   VG UUID               [VOLUME_GROUP_UNIVERSALLY_UNIQUE_IDENTIFIER]
 ```

-Keep in mind that the `VG Name` property might be different if you gave a custom name during the install.
+Remember that the `VG Name` property might differ if you gave a custom name during the installation.
 If you did not create a second one during the installation, there should only be one volume group for now.

 #### Physical Extents

 When a physical volume is added to a volume group, the disk space in the physical volume is divided into Physical Extents.
-The size of the physical extend is determined when the volume group is created and all extents within a group are the same size.
+The size of the physical extent is determined when the volume group is created, and all extents within a group are the same size.

 They are portions of disk space on a physical volume, usually several megabytes.

-- `Total Physical Extents`: Total Number of Physical Extents that are allocated or free across all volumes.
+- `Total Physical Extents`: Total Number of Physical Extents allocated or free across all volumes.
 - `Alloc Physical Extents / Size`: displays how much space has been allocated by the logical volume.
-- `Free Physical Extents / Size`: displays how much free space units are left on the physical volume.
-If it is already zero, there is no more physical free disk space left.
+- `Free Physical Extents / Size`: displays how much accessible space units are left on the physical volume.
+If it is already zero, no more physical free disk space is left.

-Check the amount of free disk space that is still left on the physical volume.
-If you did not already extend the size of the disk during the install, there should be plenty of space left that we can add to the logical volume of the group.
+Check the amount of free disk space left on the physical volume.
+If you did not already extend the disk size during the installation, there should be plenty of storage left that we can add to the logical volume of the group.

-**If you extended your logical volume to the maximum available capacity during the install process, the** `Free PE / Size` **property will show** `0 / 0` **meaning there is no more unreserved storage left on the volume group for any partition to utilize.**
+**If you extended your logical volume to the maximum available capacity during installation, the** `Free PE / Size` **property will show** `0 / 0` **, meaning no more unreserved storage is left on the volume group for any partition to utilize.**

 #### Checking disk usage

-In order to check your disk usage on the logical volume, you can use the disk filesystem command.
+You can use the disk filesystem command to check your disk usage on the logical volume.
 The `-h` flag will print the outcomes in a human-readable format.

 ```sh
 df -h
 ```

 The outcome should look similar to the following.
-Keep in mind sizes can be differnet on your end.
-Check the size of your volume group thats mounted on `/`.
-If you did not extend your logical volume size yet, the size of it will show as `100G`.
+Keep in mind sizes can be different on your end.
+Check the size of your volume group mounted on `/`.
+If you did not extend your logical volume size yet, the size of it would show as `100G`.
 The node install takes up about `11GB` for now.

 ```sh
 Filesystem                         Size  Used Avail Use% Mounted on